 Introduction to topics in mathematical cryptography, and the role of cryptography within society, in both historic and modern contexts.
 Cryptographic systems studied will include: early historical ciphers; the Enigma machines of WWII; modern public channel cryptography.
 Students will learn: to encode/decode using each system; to quantify the complexity, strength, and weaknesses of each system; to use elementary techniques from combinatorics, graph theory, abstract algebra, and number theory; about the role cryptography plays in human society.
-Open only to students in the FOCUS program.
+Open only to students in the Focus Program.
+Department consent required.